Video Download: Side Effects And Dangers Of Human Growth Hormone

 - Heart enlargement (due to prolonged use of HGH -- usually irreversible)

-- Low blood sugar with risk of going into a diabetic coma
+- Low blood sugar with the risk of going into a diabetic coma

 - Excessive hair growth over the entire body